nshalitha7/sudoku-app-game/README.md

 # Sudoku Game Application

 This application allow users to solve Sudoku puzzles and engage in multiplayer puzzle-solving mode, respectively.
 The project can be deployed using Docker Compose.
+This repository contains 2 applications `sudoku-app-game` and `sudoku-multiplayer-backend`.

 ## Start the application

 Run `npx nx serve sudoku-app-game` to start the frontend development server.
 Run `npx nx serve sudoku-multiplayer-backend` to start the backend development server(multiplayer).Happy coding!

+## Generate Test Report

+Run `nx run-many --all --target=test --codeCoverage` to generate the test coverage report.

 ## Docker Compose